This site is provided for information only. I no longer import or sell any of the listed products. Only a few spools of line remain in inventory.

 While I have caught 20" trout with the Tenryu, to me the Daiwa Presso ST 53XUL-4 just screams small wild fish in small wild streams.
 It is not the rod I would take if I expected to catch fish over about 16", but you can bet it is the rod I would take if I wanted to fish tiny lures in tiny streams and didn't expect to catch anything over about 10".
 In a stream with modest current and free of snags, I'm sure it could handle fish larger than that, though.

 And speaking of fishing a different rod, most of the Presso ST models are 6' or a bit longer.
-However, to me the unique Presso ST rods are the 5'6" and 5'3" models.
-For a 6' or 6'2" Area rod, I would choose a Tenryu without hesitation, but Tenryu doesn't make 5'6" or 5'3" Area rods.
+However, to me the unique thing about the Presso ST rods is that there are 5'6" and 5'3" models.

 I was able get out once with the Presso ST 56XUL, and once with the Presso ST 53XUL-4.
 I enjoyed both immensely.
 I fished the 56XUL with Sunline Area Meister 2 lb line (above) and Sunline Troutist Wild 2.5 lb line (below).
 I fished Smith AR-S single hook 2g spinners and Daiwa Presso Eve 1.2g spoons.
 For light lines and light lures it is really a very nice rod.

 The day I got out with the Presso ST 53XUL-4 (above) was just after several days of rain.
 The stream was high and off color.
 The current was much faster than normal for that stream.
 Although I did try a .6 ounce Forest Chaser and .9 ounce Forest Marshal Tournament, and found that the rod could cast them as far as I would want on a small stream, they were too light to get down to where the fish were.